jeremiah-c-leary/hdl-component-manager/README.rst

-      -h, --help       show this help message and exit --manifest       Displays manifest for all files in component --upgrades       Lists upgrade versions and their log entries --modifications  Lists committed modifications for component
+      -h, --help       show this help message and exit --manifest       Displays manifest for all files in component --upgrades       Lists upgrade versions and their log entries --updates        Lists versions with newer publishes and their log entries --modifications  Lists committed modifications for component

 validate